dienhoa/moso/README.md

 setup_moso(nb_path='path/to/your/notebook.ipynb')
 ```

-Then write Mojo code in `%%moso` cells:
+Then write Mojo code in `%%moso` cells.
+Earlier `%%moso` cells are
+treated as reusable definitions, and the final cell is wrapped in
+`def main() raises:`:

 ``` python
 %%moso